documentnode/documentnode.io/release-notes/relnotes-1.3.4.md

 ## Miscellaneous Improvements & Fixes

-* Fixed the colour issue of progress message on the bottom bar on Dark mode
+* Fixed the color issue of progress message on the bottom bar on Dark mode
 * Updated link texts to "**Create empty projects**" and "Open folder as project..." on the welcome page
 * Fixed issues when parsing special characters in Markdown
 * Fixed Copy/Paste issues in the RichText editor